 - Instead of jumping to drugstore-bought chemical fungicides, you should always start treating mildew with natural remedies.

 - Neem oil is a natural fungicide and antiseptic.
-Applying neem oil to the affected leaves daily works out great for the plants.
+Applying neem oil to the affected leaves daily works out great for the plants (make sure the neem oil is not expired).

 - Another DIY trick is to mix one part milk with three parts water and spray it directly on the leaves.
 This should be done only once a week and is also quite an effective remedy.